Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 If you spot a ring you adore but would prefer a skinny band, ask the jeweler if they offer a thinner alternative in the same style.
 Sometimes a thin band may be available, but not always.
 Ask if they can send you a photo of what a skinnier band would look like, so you know exactly what you’re ordering.

 You can partner a thin engagement ring with any wedding band, but it will look better with a complimentary skinny band.
 To make shopping easy, the width of both bands should be similar, so the set has a harmonious look.
-For instance, this skinny pave band pairs well with this halo thin band engagement ring.
+For instance, this skinny pave band from James Allen pairs well with this halo thin band engagement ring.

 Pro tip: Ask your jeweler for recommendations on wedding bands that complement the engagement ring you pick out.